gusalecar/serverless-starlite-example/README.md

 # API

-Example of integrating API Gateway + Starlite using PDM (2.5+) for dependency management and AWS SAM for deployment.
+Example of integrating API Gateway + Litestar using PDM (2.5+) for dependency management and AWS SAM for deployment.

 ## Project structure